 1.4 How to learn computational historical thinking

-At a minimum, computational historical thinking requires competencies in certain kinds of approaches and problems.
-These can be enumerated fairly simply as analytical categories, such as text analysis, network analysis, mapping and spatial analysis, image and sound analysis.
-These competencies also include various techniques of data analysis which apply across types of analysis, such as clustering data points or classifying using machine learning.
-Data visualization is an essential competency for a computational historian.
-And statistics is a discipline in its own right, from which computational historians borrow as necessary to do certain kinds of work.
-These kinds of approaches are not disconnected.
+At a minimum, thinking historically with computation requires you to be competent in certain kinds analytical approaches.
+The approaches fall into categories including text analysis, network analysis, mapping and spatial analysis, image and sound analysis.
+Each of these categories works with a particular kind of data, applying any number of methods to understand it.
+These analytical competencies also include various techniques of data analysis which apply across categories, such as clustering data points or classifying them using machine learning.
+Likewise, data visualization is an essential skill for a computational historian.
+These analytical categories are not disconnected.
 For example one can use natural language processing to extract place names from texts, those place names can be mapped, but those places can also be treated as a network.
 So while these competencies can be learned independently, it is also necessary to understand how how they relate to one another.
 In practice, you are likely to use several of these methods in any given project.

-Underlying those methods are a set of more basic skills for working with data.
-For historians, these skills are not objects of interest in themselves, but they are part of the craft of data analysis and are essential in that they enable you to work efficiently and correctly.
-Some of these skills include understanding the way that data is structured, knowing how to read it in to your programs, and how to transform it into a structure that you can work with.
+Underlying those methods are a set of more basic skills for working with data that allow you to work efficiently and correctly.
+Some of these skills include understanding the way that data is structured, knowing how to read it in to your programs, and knowing how to transform it into a structure that you can work with.
 Perhaps the most common form of data is tabular, including databases and CSV files, but also matrices.
 But digital historians might also work with web APIs for pulling down information; they might read in data that is stored as XML or JSON; they might have to scrape a website to import data which is not available in a machine-readable format; and they might need to deal with spatial data.
 Another set of skills involves extracting certain kinds of meaning from data.
 For example, regular expressions are a widely used technique for pulling out pieces of textual data, such as names or dates.
 Parsing dates is another necessary technique.
 Increasingly, people who work with data are recognizing the importance of being able to reproduce the results of their analysis, so reproducible research is another important skill.

-Yet far more important than these specific methods or skills at working with data is knowing how to use them in concert in the service of asking and answering historical questions.
+Yet far more important than these analytical methods or data manipulation skills is knowing how to use them in concert in the service of asking and answering historical questions.
 A pile of bricks is not a house.
-But a pile of bricks plus a trowel, mortar, and scaffolding is not a house either.
+And a pile of bricks plus a trowel, mortar, and scaffolding is not a house either.
 In addition to materials and tools, one needs to know how to go about building the house, and also what kind of house one wants to build.
 To some extent this book is about how to find materials and use tools, but more importantly it is about how to build the house.
 In history that means knowing how to ask and answer historical questions.
 So the central idea behind this book is that you will need an introduction to the various methods available to computatational history, but that the more important work is framing historical questions suitable to computational history, then understanding how to combine various methods to answer those questions.